Avoiding a Tax Audit

 What are my chances of getting audited anyway?

-According to an article on chron.com, approximately 1% of all tax payers are audited in any given year.
+According to an article on chron.com, the IRS audits approximately 1% of all tax payers in any given year.
 While that may mean you have a 99% chance of NOT being audited, it still means the IRS scrutinizes a LOT of folks.
 And that 1% figure jumps to 2.5% for small businesses.
-You have more than double the chance of being audited as a small business owner!
+You are twice as likely to face an audit as a small business owner!
 Among the most audited are sole proprietors or LLCs with $100-$200K in gross revenue.
 Also, the IRS may initiate an audit up to three years after you file a return.
 So even if you think you skated through on last year’s return, you could still face an audit.

 How can you reduce your chances of an IRS audit?